General Information for Faculty

 My invention is about to be published, what should I do?

-Contact OTC immediately.
+Contact ORC immediately.
 Recent amendments to the US patent law provide for a new type of protection, a US Provisional Patent filing.
 This simplified filing was specifically enacted by Congress to benefit small inventors and research universities.
 As long as an enabling manuscript is available, a provisional patent can be filed almost immediately.
-Contact OTC for details.
+Contact ORC for details.

 I need to exchange information with another organization about my research, what should I do?